Eslam-Radwan/fitflick/README.md

-# Fit-N: Fitness Tracking Dashboard
+# FitFlick: Fitness Tracking Dashboard

 A modern, responsive fitness tracking dashboard built with React and CSS Modules.
 This frontend-only application simulates a fitness tracking platform where users can monitor their health statistics, log workouts, set goals, and track progress.